icplayer/icplayer/addons/Paragraph/documentation.md

     </tr>
     <tr>
         <td>Weight</td>
         <td>The maximum number of points the teacher can grant when grading the Assignment's open activities.
-This can be only a natural number.
+This can be only a whole number in range from 0 to 100.
 The default Paragraph’s weight equals 1.</td>
     </tr>
     <tr>
         <td>Printable</td>